shadowdoc/referralpacs/readme.md

 `docker-compose run web rails c`

+After all of the services are configured, they need to be started with

+`docker-compose up`

 FHIR Interface
 ==============
 Authentication is handled via simple API key, whch must be included as x-api-key HTTP header.
 For production, an IP address range check can also be implemented.